DavidDirnberger/PhotonFabric-VideoKit/README.md

 ## 8. License

-PhotonFabric – VideoKit is licensed under the [MIT License](./LICENSE).
+PhotonFrame – VideoKit is licensed under the [MIT License](./LICENSE).

 Some optional components and dependencies are downloaded from their original repositories and remain under their respective licenses, including but not